|Title||Logistic regression with aggregated data|

 . logit y x1 x2 [fw=w]

-This command gives the same answer as the logistic command with the rearranged data.
+This glm specification gives the same answer as the logit command with the rearranged data.
 However, logit or logistic have advantages in that one can run other commands afterward like estat gof.

 To rearrange the data from the first format to the second format, you can use the reshape command.